DwangoMediaVillage/pqkmeans/README.md

 For a comparison, we provide the ITQ encoding for the binary conversion and [Binary k-means [Gong+, CVPR 15]](http://www.cv-foundation.org/openaccess/content_cvpr_2015/html/Gong_Web_Scale_Photo_2015_CVPR_paper.html) for the clustering of binary codes.

-The library is written in C++ for the main algorithm with wrappers for Python.
-All encoding/clustering codes are compatible with scikit-learn.

 ## Summary of features
 - Approximation of k-means
 - Tens to hundreds of times faster than k-means